Kalagan people

+The name "Kalagan" (also "Kaagan" or "Kagan", depending on subgroup) literally means '[strong] spirited', 'fierce', or 'brave'; from kalag ('spirit' or 'soul') in the native animistic anito religions.
+The whole Provincia de Caraga in 1622 was called region de gente animosa ('region of spirited folk') by Spanish colonizers for the same reason.
+They were historically composed of small groups led by datus.

-The Kagan subgroup are the Islamized-indigenous people in the Davao gulf area.
-They are one of the Muslim minority groups in Mindanao and belong to the 13 Muslim Moro tribes of the Bangsamoro family.
-They became Muslim in the middle of the 19th century due to a combination of factors, including the influence of Tausug migrants from Davao, extensive exposure or contact with the communities of their Maguindanaon neighbors, and intermarriages between Kalagan and Maguindanaons or Tausugs.
-The Islamized Kagan are heavily influenced by Maguindanaon culture.
+The Kagan subgroup is the Islamized-indigenous people in the Davao Gulf area and known by the nickname "Davao Moros".
+They are one of the Muslim minority groups in Mindanao and belong to the 13 Moro Muslim tribes of the Bangsamoro family.
+They became Muslim in the middle of the 19th century due to extensive exposure or contact with the communities of their Maguindanaon neighbors, and intermarriages between Kalagan and Maguindanaons.
+Thus making Islamized Kagan heavily influenced by Maguindanaon culture.

 Geography

 The Kalagan people are most predominantly found on the River Delta areas surrounding the shorelines of Davao Gulf.